Nitish Kumar: Tenure as Chief Minister of Bihar

 Kumar is a member of the Janata Dal (United) political party.
 As the chief minister, he appointed more than 100,000 school teachers, ensured that doctors worked in primary health centres, electrified many villages, paved roads, cut female illiteracy by half, turned around a lawless state by cracking down on criminals and doubled the income of the average Bihari.
+Nitish Kumar is often criticised for frequently changing and dumping alliances throughout his political career for the sake of continuing as chief minister.
+This behavior has resulted in him earning the nickname Paltu Ram, meaning a person who frequently changes allegiance.